halaway/graph-net-project/README.md

 Daniel Perez A.

+# graph-net-project

-This files contains all the necessary queries needed for runninng this program.
+This file contains all the necessary queries needed for running this program.

 - Each Query Solves a specific portion of the project using Neo4J as a graph based NoSQL Store.